tangollama/cis411_lab2/labreports/LAB_INSTRUCTIONS.md

 ```
 http://[GITHUB_HANDLE].herokuapp.com/graphql
 ```
-4. Include this URL in your lab report.
+4. **Include this URL in your lab report.**

-# Step 5: Configure CircleCI for Docker and Heroku
+# Step 5: Configure CircleCI for CD to Heroku

 1. Run the following command to generate a Heroku API tokem:
 ```